shardofgl4ss/mc-server-largepage-script/README.md

 If it doesn't run, check if the script is executable.
 You can do `chmod +x server_largepage.sh` to do that.

 If something doesn't work right please let me know.

+This script is very basic, it is meant to be.